Burdantes/burdantes.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2022-09-26 15:59:00-0400
+date: 2022-08-26 15:59:00-0400
 inline: true
 ---

-Our paper **A Manifold View of Connectivity in the Private Backbone Networks of Hyperscalers** will be published at Communications of ACM (CACM)
+Our paper **A Manifold View of Connectivity in the Private Backbone Networks of Hyperscalers** has been invited at Communications of ACM (CACM) for a Research Highlight!